-- 11. Check your entries again and click Next to start the installation. - 12.
-If the installation is successful, a dialog appears in which you can click the Finish button to complete the installation process.
+10. Check your entries again and click Next to start the installation.

+11. If the installation is successful, a dialog appears in which you can click the Finish button to complete the installation process.

 Note: To apply all settings, you must restart the computer.
-This will also load the encryption driver of conpal LAN Crypt which was selected during the installation.